Ikko Siasoco

 The right choice

-He wouldn’t hesitate to recommend AUT’s architecture programme, says Ikko who is proud of being recognised as a high-achieving student for the past few semesters.
+He wouldn’t hesitate to recommend AUT’s architecture programme, says Ikko who is proud of being recognised as a high-achieving student in his last few semesters.

 Advice for other students